MatthewJJJ/cd0037-API-Development-and-Documentation-project/README.md

 `GET '/questions?page=${integer}'`

-- Fetches a set of questions, a total number of questions, all categories, and current category string.
+- Gets a set of questions on a page, a total number of questions, all categories, and current category string.
 - Request Arguments: page -> integer
 - Returns: An object with 10 paginated questions, total questions, object including all categories, current category string, and key of status which will have a value of success (if request was successful)